Away With The Steiners

 Other

-*Update: I wouldn’t change anything we took in our first aid kit.
+*UPDATE: I wouldn’t change anything we took in our first aid kit.
 However, I do feel extremely fortunate we didn’t need use of the antibiotics.
-We did use the liquid paracetamol on multiple occasions for the kids, as well as topical antiseptic creams.
+We did use the liquid Paracetamol on multiple occasions for the kids, as well as topical antiseptic creams.

-It is also important to note in many countries in Asia (Uzbekistan, Kyrgyzstan, Thailand, Japan and many more) codeine is banned and highly illegal.
-It’s important to know the contents of any medications you are carrying, regardless of whether they are prescription or not.
-Check restrictions of each country before travelling.
+It is also important to note in many countries in Asia (Uzbekistan, Kyrgyzstan, Thailand, Japan and many more) that Codeine is banned and highly illegal.

 Prior to departing, I visited our GP in New Zealand to discuss the contents for our medical kit and to get prescriptions for antibiotics and topical creams that we carried.